 Facilities and Services

 Within the NEMO Science Museum, an on-site restaurant is available for visitors to enjoy a meal or grab a snack.
-The restaurant offers an assortment of options, ranging from sandwiches and salads to hot meals and desserts.
+The restaurant offers various options, from sandwiches and salads to hot meals and desserts.

 The menu also includes vegetarian and vegan options for different dietary preferences.
 The restaurant’s seating area boasts a relaxing atmosphere, providing a perfect spot for taking a break and refueling during a day of exploration.

 On top of its marvelous exhibitions, the center features an impressive library collection related to science, technology, and innovation.
-I found the library an excellent resource for delving deeper into topics I encountered during my museum visit.
+The library was an excellent resource for delving deeper into topics I encountered during my museum visit.
 The free library was an excellent addition to the exhibition center experience, with books and materials for all age groups and interests.

 The Building and Surroundings